 A dedicated team distributes warm breakfast burritos every Tuesday morning to day workers at five Longmont locations.
 Join us for outreach! - This is a 30-45 minute commitment every Tuesday morning @ 5:30 am.
 We gather at CENTRALongmont, pray, split into teams, and deliver burritos/make new friends.
 Sign up here.

 Help Make burritos! - This is a 2 hour commitment about every 6 weeks.
 We gather to cook, assemble burritos, and clean!
 We even have fun catching up on what's happening in our lives.
 We make about 250 burritos each time.

-CENTRALongmont Church will place orders for coffee from Café Justo, at a price of $10/lb or $40/5lbs.
-Place your order at the Information Desk in the Fellowship Hall after Sunday service, or online via this form.
+CENTRALongmont will place orders for coffee from Café Justo at a price of $10/lb or $40/5lbs.
+All orders must be received by the 1st Sunday of each month, with orders expected to arrive near the end of the same month.
+Place your order on the signup sheet in the Fellowship Hall, or online via this form.

 The Benefits of Buying Café Justo

 - The coffee is organically grown, is delicious, and a good value

 - ALL revenues go to the grower’s Cooperative in Chiapas

 - It allows the coffee farmers to remain in their homeland.

 - The Café Justo drinker helps support development of new spin-off jobs and economic development south of the border.